 Has your shrimp been covered by a white glaze?

-Shrimp is often covered in a white glaze that is intended to help the shrimp retain its moisture after thawing.
-The white color that you notice on your frozen shrimp could simply be this glaze melting off.
+Shrimp is often coated in a white glaze to retain moisture.
+The white color you see on frozen shrimp may be this glaze melting off and getting air exposure.

 Only then can you determine if the white on your shrimp is simply glaze melting off, or if it’s WSS or freezer burn.